Corecii/rbx-multithread/README.md

 * handles potential holes in values sent through bindables
 * has appropriate task.(de)synchronize calls.

-Treat this channel as you would a Remote-base network channel.
+Treat this channel as you would a Remote-based network channel.

 You still must be aware of bindable limitations, like how tables are copied and how mixed array/dictionaries are not allowed.
 These restrictions cannot